softprops/rust-bin/README.md

 ### Releasing

-You'll notice this workflow ends with a publish step but does **not** actually publishing anything yet.
+You'll notice this workflow ends with a publish step but does **not** actually publish anything yet.

 The reason why is that you typically only want to publish a release with a [git tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging).